tari-project/validator-node/docs/templates/README.md

 ### Implementation:

 1. Middleware - actix middleware - generic HTTP handler, will extract pubkey (from auth token?), validate that token is signed with pubkey and add pubkey to Context
-2. Endpoint Handler - actix handler on routes `/asset_call/:id` and `/token_call/:id` - find matching templateID, decode RPC method signature and params, call handler matching trait implementation parmeters `asset_call(..)` or `token_call(..)`. handler will create Instruction in `Scheduled` state and send message to `TemplateRunner` actor
+2. Endpoint Handler - actix handler on routes `/asset_call/:id` and `/token_call/:id` - find matching templateID, decode RPC method signature and params, call handler matching trait implementation parameters `asset_call(..)` or `token_call(..)`. handler will create Instruction in `Scheduled` state and send message to `TemplateRunner` actor
 3. Template Runner - accepting message with typed parameters will move Instruction to `Processing` state, call relevant template trait method, on success will transition Instruction as `Pending` with Value result, on failure transitions to `Invalid` with `{"error":message}` as result.
 4. Smart Contract method would have access to token, asset details and operations via `AssetTemplateContext` or `TokenTemplateContext` depending on contract type
 5. Consensus logic described in [instruction processing](../INSTRUCTION_PROCESSING.md)